 Can animals use CBD?

 - Yes!
-Just like humans, many animals can experience benefits from hemp - benefits like ease and overall body regulation!
-And, we are starting to see more and more pet owners turn to hemp to help their furry friends with more specific areas of health as well.
+Just like humans, many animals can experience benefits from hemp - benefits like ease and overall body regulation.
+We are also starting to see more and more pet owners turn to hemp to help their furry friends with more specific areas of health as well.
 Hemp can help animals with their demeanor, stress levels, energy, GI tract, immune system, reduce pain or inflammation and provide end-of-life support.

 How often should I take CBD?